earneau/Bike_Accidents_project/README.md

   - *accidents-velos.csv* / The CSV file containing bike accidents data.
   - *analyse.ipynb* / A Jupyter Notebook file in which is written my code.
   - *presentation.pptx* (à modifier) / The presentation powerpoint that served as support for the oral presentation.

+The first version of the Jupyter Notebook file seems to be too heavy to be displayed on the github visualization space.
+However it is possible to download the code and the CSV file from the repository to run it on your own machine.